 This Russian borscht recipe makes the hearty home-cooked soup of my childhood that my baboushka used to make.
 The Russian-Ukrainian beetroot-driven vegetable soup is served with sour cream and dill and is a filling meal in itself.
 We’d eat it for lunch or dinner the first night then breakfast the next day.

-My traditional Russian borscht recipe makes a comforting vegetable soup that I like to think of as Russia’s soup for the soul.
+My traditional Russian borscht recipe makes a comforting vegetable soup that I like to think of as the Russian-Ukrainian soup for the soul.
 Borscht has a special place in the hearts, minds and stomachs of anyone of Russian or Ukrainian heritage who grew up dunking weighty slices of black rye bread into their grandma’s nourishing broth.
+It’s one of our best beetroot recipes.

-This is the Russian borscht of my childhood growing, which is why it’s a deep amber-dark orange colour rather than the deep ruby or purple-tinted borscht you’re probably more familiar with seeing in cookbooks, magazines and food blogs.
-There’s a reason for that, which I’ll tell you about below.
+This is a Russian-Ukrainian borscht of my childhood growing up in the western suburbs of Sydney, which is partly why it’s a deep amber to dark orange colour rather than the deep ruby or purple-tinted borscht you’re probably more familiar with seeing in cookbooks, magazines and food blogs.
+There are reasons for that, which I’ll explain below.

 But before I tell you about my recipe, can I ask you a favour?
-If you’ve cooked any of our recipes from Russia or beyond and you’ve enjoyed them, can you please consider supporting Grantourismo so we can continue developing recipes and food content.
+If you’ve cooked any of my family recipes from Russia, Ukraine or beyond, or any of the thousands of recipes in our archives and you’ve enjoyed them, please consider supporting Grantourismo so we can continue developing recipes and food content.
 This post offers suggestions for ways to support Grantourismo but here are a few ideas…

-You can browse our online store (we’ve got everything from reusable cloth face masks to gifts for street food fans designed from Terence’s photography); make a donation or become a supporter of our epic Cambodian culinary history and cookbook on Patreon; or purchase something on Amazon, such as one of these James Beard 2020 award-winning cookbooks, cookbooks by Australian chefs, cookbooks for foodie travellers, classic cookbooks for serious cooks, and gifts for Asian food lovers and picnic lovers.
+You could make a donation or become a supporter of our epic Cambodian culinary history and cookbook on Patreon; purchase something on Amazon, such as one of these James Beard award-winning cookbooks, cookbooks by Australian chefs, cookbooks for foodie travellers, classic cookbooks for serious cooks, and gifts for Asian food lovers and picnic lovers.
+Or you could browse our online store for gifts designed with Terence’s photography.
 Now let me tell you about my Russian borscht recipe.

 This Russian Borscht Recipe Makes the Hearty Home-Cooked Soup of my Childhood